mjhea0/Scrapy-Samples/README.md

 Scrapy Samples
 ==============

 This project contains sample scraping projects/tutorials as detailed in my blog.
+If you need help with downloading Scrapy and installing the dependencies, please watch this video - install scrapy

 BaseSpider
 -----------